My walls are textured! What is the next step to get my walls ready for wallpaper?

 Skim coating over texture is not everyone's favorite thing to do.
 However, it is an important step to having a great outcome from your wallpaper install.

 Texture comes in many forms and thicknesses.
 There are some that are light enough that you can hang wallpaper right over them.
 These tend to be the light orange peel type of textures.
-The other type of texture that most home builders use tend to be thicker and more course.
+The other type of texture that most home builders use tend to be thicker and more coarse.
 This is called knock down texture.
 You will find a lot of this type of texture in most newer homes throughout the Denver Metro area.
 Here are some examples of both.

 In some cases, with a light orange peel texture, most wallpapers can be hung right over it without having to prep or skim coat the wall.
 Heavy orange peel and knock down textures are usually the ones that need skim coating to get a smooth surface.
 Wallpapers tend to suck into the wall when they dry, so you can usually see thicker textures underneath.
 So look at your walls and let us know so we can determine whether it needs to be skim coated or not.
 You can email us a photo here if you are not sure what kind you have.
 This way we can get you the best results from your wallpaper install.

 The process to skim coating usually requires an additional day before hanging the wallpaper.
 This also depends on the size of the room.
 Some of our clients have asked about liner papers that are installed over texture before the wallpaper is installed.
 Is this method something we do instead of skim coating?
 In my experience, liner papers tend to lift from the wall when wallpaper is applied over them.
 Liner paper also shows it's seams underneath the wallpaper that is applied over it.
 Then we have to skim coat the seams anyway when the liner paper dries, adding an additional day to the project.
 So we might as well just skim coat the walls in the first place.